duneroadrunner/SaferCPlusPlus/README.md

 ### thread

-`mstd::thread` is just an implementation of `std::thread` that verifies that the arguments passed are of a type that is marked as safe to pass between threads.
+`mstd::thread` is just an implementation of `std::thread` that verifies that the arguments passed are of a type that is designated as safe to pass between threads.

 ### async()

-`mstd::async()` is just an implementation of `std::async()` that verifies that the arguments passed are of a type that is marked as safe to share among threads.
+`mstd::async()` is just an implementation of `std::async()` that verifies that the arguments passed are of a type that is designated as safe to share among threads.

 ### TAsyncSharedV2ReadWriteAccessRequester